gbit-is/serato2obs/README.md

 Not a question, but yes.
 It is

 ### Why did you publish this ?
 I am hoping this could be a jumping off point for someone else to make something better
+Which is why the code is so heavily commented to explain what I am trying to do there

 ### I just want the data, not the selector and flask
 just run the flask service with a --data flag, it will return a list and won't even import flask